madsmtm/objc2/examples/fskit/README.md

     ```

 2. Navigate to `System Settings > General > Login Items & Extensions`, and scroll down to the Extensions section.
-    - Opening the link `x-apple.systempreferences:com.apple.LoginItems-Settings.extension` should do the trick.
+    - (Opening the link `x-apple.systempreferences:com.apple.LoginItems-Settings.extension` should do the trick).
+    - On macOS 26, click `By Category`.
-    - In the File System Extensions cell, click the ⓘ symbol, and enable "FSKit Example Extension".
+    - In the `File System Extensions` cell, click the ⓘ symbol, and enable "FSKit Example Extension".

 4. Create a directory to serve as the mount target for the file system:
     ```sh